Temples in Chiang Mai

 Thailand has a strict dress code for sacred spaces: shoulders and knees must be covered.
 Here is how to stay cool while remaining respectful:

-The Pro Option (Technical Travel Gear): Look for moisture-wicking, anti-odor hiking pants that look like chinos.
+The Pro Option: Look for moisture-wicking, anti-odor hiking pants that look like chinos.
 These are perfect for people who want to go from a temple visit straight to a co-working space without changing.

-The Budget Hero (The Sarong): Carry a light, $5 cotton scarf or sarong in your bag.
+The Budget Option (The Sarong): Carry a light, $5 cotton scarf or sarong in your bag.
 You can wrap it over your shoulders or around your waist when entering a temple.

 The Mid-Range Choice (Linen Trousers): Invest in a pair of high-quality linen or loose cotton pants.
 They are breathable, look great in photos, and keep you “temple-ready” all day.